-The first re-measurement will take place in December, and we hope to show increases in both participation and in IIS who fully meet measures and tests for transport.
+The next snapshot will take place in Quarter 4 of 2017, and we hope to show increases in both participation and in IIS who fully meet measures and tests for transport.
 Participation settings can be updated in AART at any time.